typeless-js/typeless/docs/introduction/quick-start.md

 import React from 'react';
 import * as Rx from 'typeless/rx';
-import { CounterActions, CounterState } from './interface';
+import { CounterActions, CounterState, useModule } from './interface';
 import { Counter } from './components/Counter';

 // Create Epic for side effects